MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 ## Step 4: Create recovery plans
 Recovery plans in Azure Site Recovery enable you to fail over and recover an entire application's collection of VMs.
 It's possible to recover protected VMs individually.
 But a better way is to add the VMs of an application to your recovery plan.
 You can then fail over the entire application through the recovery plan.
 You can also use the test failover feature of a recovery plan to test the recovery of the application.

-Recovery Plan lets you group VMs, sequence the order in which they should start during a failover, and automate additional recovery steps.
+Recovery plans let you group VMs, sequence the order in which they should start during a failover, and automate additional recovery steps.
 After you've protected your VMs, you can go to the Azure Site Recovery vault in the Azure portal to create recovery plans for them.
 To learn more, see [Create and customize recovery plans](https://docs.microsoft.com/azure/site-recovery/site-recovery-create-recovery-plans).

 ## Step 5: Monitor replicated VMs in Azure
 To verify no failures in the server registration process, go to the **Azure portal**, select **All resources**, select **Recovery Services Vault**, select **Jobs**, and then select **Site Recovery Jobs**.
 The **Recovery Services Vault** name is the one that you specified in Step 6 of the first task in this article.